MCD-50/OpenEd/README.md

 ## Getting Started

-# YouTube url of for sample
+# YouTube url for sample
 https://youtu.be/ACnUQD-pCrU